rikka0w0/SimElectricity/README.md

 SimElectricity
 ==============
-A minecraft mod aiming to bring real world electrical circuits into the minecraft world
+A minecraft mod aiming to bring a real world electrical system into the minecraft world

-By the Scientific Minecraft Mod Researching Institution of the People's Republic of China (SMRI)
+Presented by the Scientific MineCraft Mod Researching Institution of the People's Republic of China (SMRI)

-References:
+Special Thanks To:

 CSPARSEJ - A Java port of CSPARSE, CSPARSE is a sparse matrix utility library